 Objectively, there is far more abilities to unleash on a Onewheel in regards to tricks, and maneuverability.
 Electric skateboards do not have much trick riding availability due to their longboard platform.
 Where electric skateboards thrive is in speed and power.

 You need to decide what you want to get yourself into.
-There are other boards not covered in this post that are in a category of their own (such as the Summerboard which I believe to be more limiting in use).
+There are other boards not covered in this post that are in a category of their own (such as the Summerboard or a hoverboard which I believe to be more limiting in use).
 If your goal is to be on the streets more often than trails and if you are into speed then an electric skateboard platform may be for you.
 EUC’s (electric unicycles) are not covered here but these can go up to 60 mph and you may want to consider these if you truly are seeking speed.

 Assuming you operate both the Onewheel and the electric skateboard and understand the basic safety riding principles and ride within the recommended guidelines, arguably the electric skateboard platform is a safer PEV as you are always on four wheels.
 Don’t let the one wheel of the Onewheel deceive you.
 Because the wheel is so large, you wont get tripped up on small road debris and can be safe as an electric skateboard.
 Its always good practice to wear other safety gear (helmet, pads, etc).
 If you are looking for a great community and aren’t seeking higher and higher speeds, join the Onewheel community.
 Learn the differences between Pint and GT models and get started.
 In this community we don’t just ride, we float!
 Join the float prospective rider.